mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 we believe that the features of the Kotlin programming language alone are all that's necessary in the modern programming.
 We believe that Kotlin can replace the traditional approach of using the Dependency Injection to glue stuff together.

-VOK is opinionated software.
+VoK is opinionated software.
 It makes the assumption that there is a "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.

-The VOK philosophy includes three major guiding principles:
+The VoK philosophy includes three major guiding principles:

 * Simplicity - things are kept as simple as possible, and libraries are used only when absolutely necessary.
 Complex patterns such as Dependency Injection and MVC are deliberately left out.
 * Components as basic building blocks - Vaadin is a single-page web component framework as opposed to the traditional multiple page frameworks.
 As such, it resembles the traditional fat client Swing/JavaFX programming and is closer to GUI software development than traditional web development with HTML and JavaScript.
-  VOK promotes code/UI reuse by means of reusing components (your components will range from basic ones to a complex containers, even forms) instead of creating page templates.
+  VoK promotes code/UI reuse by means of reusing components (your components will range from basic ones to a complex containers, even forms) instead of creating page templates.
 * No magic - No proxies, interceptors, reflection.
-VOK introduces explicit functions which you can easily browse for sources in your Intellij IDEA.
+VoK introduces explicit functions which you can easily browse for sources in your Intellij IDEA.

 While the Dependency Injection (DI) itself is not hard to grok, it comes with unfortunate consequences: